Sustainscapes/OptimizationDataset/README.md

 ## 2.2 Problem summary

-In response to the new European restoration law, which requires the recovery of 20% of degraded nature, our project focuses on optimizing two key aspects: identifying priority areas for restoration in Europe and determining the types of ecosystems that should be restored in each area.
+The European Biodiversity Strategy for 2030 and the new European restoration law require 30 % protected land and restoration of 20 % degraded nature by 2030.
+Our project focuses on optimizing two key
+aspects: identifying priority areas for protection and restoration in Europe and determining the types of ecosystems that should be restored in each area.
 Denmark will be used as a case study.

 Our institution has developed models that prioritize ecological connectivity, biodiversity conservation, and maximization of ecosystem